samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Losing Renown

-Disagreements with members of a group aren’t enough to cause a loss of renown within that group.
+Disagreements with members of a group aren't enough to cause a loss of renown within that group.
 However, serious offenses committed against the group or its members can result in a loss of renown and rank within the organization.
 The extent of the loss depends on the infraction and is left to your discretion.
-A character’s Renown Score with a group can never drop below 0.
+A character's Renown Score with a group can never drop below 0.

 ### Level-Based Renown

-If you want to use the benefits of renown without tracking Renown Scores, you can use a character’s level as a shorthand for the character’s Renown Score with a group, assuming the character has worked with or for that group for most of the character’s career.
+If you want to use the benefits of renown without tracking Renown Scores, you can use a character's level as a shorthand for the character's Renown Score with a group, assuming the character has worked with or for that group for most of the character's career.
 The Level-Based Renown table shows equivalencies between Renown Score and character level.

 #### Level-Based Renown